cmtayl0r/react-pizza-card/README.md

-# React Profile Card
+# React Pizza Card

 ### Description

-- Learning the basics of COmponents in React
+- Learning the basics of Components in React using JSX format
+- Rendering and Conditional rendering (using Vanilla JS)
+- Basic understanding of props and the parent / child component relationship
+- Using destructuring to send data-originated props from parent to children components

 ### Vite automatic starter files